Alaska & the Yukon

 A free day for independent activities.
 A hike along the many wilderness trails might be good fun.
 Also take advantage of several optional outings, including a wildlife tour to seek out grizzly bears, caribou, moose, and Dall sheep; a raft trip down the Nenana River; or a helicopter ride over the park.
 Your Tour Director will have plenty of other suggestions.

-Relish one last look at the outstanding scenery and wildlife of Denali before traveling south toward Anchorage.
-Stop along the way at the Iditarod Headquarters, home of the great dogsled race.
-Continue to Anchorage and the Dimond Centre for guests extending their stay in Alaska.
+Relish one last look at the outstanding scenery and wildlife of Denali before traveling south toward Anchorage and the tour hotel for guests extending their stay in Alaska.
 For guests with homebound flights, the trip ends at Anchorage International Airport.
-However, with possible delays for weather, we strongly suggest that guests do not book flights prior to 5 pm.
+With possible delays for weather, we strongly suggest that guests do not book flights prior to 5 pm.

 What's Included